MurasakiAki/pipboi/docs/build.md

 ## Step 6:

 On the PIPBOI startup, you should see unit test passed for serial connection.
-You can test out each sensor with commands (more in help command)
+You can test out each sensor with commands (more in help command).